acorn-io/acorn-oss-workshop/profiles.md

 }
 ```

+The change above defines a default value for the *replicas* value.
+It also ensure this default value is modified if the app is ran using a specific profile (*dev or *test* in this example).

 Next modify the definition of the *voteui* container so it looks as follows, the number of *voteui* containers now depends on the value of the *replicas* arguments:

 ```